Tua Tagovailoa NFL Draft Decision: The Pros and Cons of Returning to Alabama for the Senior Season

 The easy choice is the NFL.
 Tagovailoa can take the money that involves his first and second round of selection and run, and at the end of the day he will have to prove that he is good enough to play at that level.

-Still, this feels a bit like Matt Leinart of USC, who stayed with the Trojans in his final year in 2005, and Tim Tebow of Florida, who stayed with Florida for one more race in 2009.
-Those quarterbacks had Heisman Trophy awards and multiple national awards. championships in hand when they decided to stay.
+Still, this feels a bit like Matt Leinart of USC, who stayed with the Trojans in his final year in 2005, and Tim Tebow of Florida, who stayed with Florida for another race in 2009.
+Those quarterbacks had Heisman Trophy awards and multiple national championship awards in hand when they decided to stay.

 Tagovailoa's decision would also affect the rest of Alabama's potential first-round selections.
 Dylan Moses, a SN preseason All-American who missed the season due to a knee injury, is already back for next season.
 Maybe Tagovailoa could be the center of that last trip with the Tide.